cap-js/mcp-server/README.md

 cds-mcp search_model "/path/to/project" "Books" "entity"

 # Search CAP documentation
-cds-mcp search_docs "how to add columns to a select statement in node.js"
+cds-mcp search_docs "how to add columns to a select statement in CAP Node.js"
 ```

 ### Usage in VS Code